-Recreation facilities for the public are provided at Saddle Mountain State Park, as well as at the four County parks (David Douglas, Fishhawk Falls (Lee Wooden) Park, Spruce Run Park) and sports facilities at the Jewell School.
+Recreation facilities for the public are provided at Saddle Mountain State Park, as well as at the four-three County parks (David Douglas, Fishhawk Falls (Lee Wooden) Park, Spruce Run Park) and sports facilities at the Jewell School.
+Table 6 identifies the various amenity levels at each facility.